espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-001-phishing-email.md

 **Validation:**
 Once the payload was properly executed, Windows Security and Sysmon logs generated the expected process creation events.
 Splunk detections then triggered successfully, confirming the phishing scenario was executed end-to-end.

+**Lessons Learned:**
+> A detection cannot trigger if the attack never truly executes.
+> Simulations must explicitly generate telemetry—symbolic artifacts require deliberate execution to be useful.

 ---